sschwindt/hydro-informatics/docs/source/python-basics/pyinstall.rst

 ::

-   conda env remove --name ENVIRONMENT-TO-REMOVe
+   conda env remove --name ENVIRONMENT-TO-REMOVE

 For example, to remove the ``hypy`` environment type: